-October 28, 2013 by Karin Quimby, Regional Field Director
+October 28, 2013 by Karin Quimby, Political & Education Director, Project One America

 In many ways it was a typical wedding in a church: scriptures read, vows exchanged, harp played, children fidgeting, families and friends, young and old, leaning into one another, dabbing their eyes.
 However, in most ways it was not: police ushering us to our parking spots, television cameras filming, reporters scribbling, the United Methodist Bishop Melvin Talbert presiding, seven additional clergy standing together in solidarity.
 All gathered to watch Bobby Prince and Joe Openshaw, dressed smartly in matching suits, take their holy vows to love and cherish each other in sickness and in health, until death do they part.

 This wedding was both utterly normal and wholly radical.
 Bishop Melvin Talbert of The United Methodist Church (UMC) made the moral decision to religiously bless this union despite opposition within the United Methodist denomination, making him the first UMC bishop to publically perform a marriage for a same-sex couple.
 Bishop Talbert takes the work for LGBT justice in the UMC very seriously.
 As a younger man, he sat in jail with Dr. Martin Luther King, Jr. for three days and was arrested in Atlanta for lunch counter sit‐ins.

 Since that time, he has taken and continues to take bold stances for the LGBT community.
 Bishop Talbert joins many UMC clergy who have signed the Altar for All, pledging to officiate weddings for all couples ready for marriage across the country.